WATCH: New York radio host declares hatred for basic math, Giants offensive line

 No words. pic.twitter.com/btsaBZLrpf— Alex Seixeiro (@alexfan590) September 21, 2017

-I'm not much of a math guy myself, but I'd really like to know what the Pythagorean theorem ever did to hurt La Greca so bad.
+I'm not much of a math guy myself, but I would really like to know what the Pythagorean theorem ever did to hurt La Greca so bad.
 There are far more complex, insufferable math traps out there.
 Like, it's a concept every high schooler has to learn.
 I also have no idea how it could ever really apply to football analysis.

 The more I think about it, I'm not sure La Greca even knows what the Pythagorean theorem is.